-Poha is a scrumptious, easy to make savory dish enjoyed as a goodful breakfast or a snack.
-Originally native to Maharashtra in Western India, poha is a light, fluffy dish made with flattened rice seasoned with onions, potatoes and warming spices.
+Poha is a scrumptious, easy-to-make savory dish enjoyed as a goodful breakfast or a snack.
+Originally native to Maharashtra in Western India, poha is a light, fluffy dish made with flattened rice seasoned with onions, potatoes, and warming spices.
 The earthy turmeric gives it a bright yellow hue and the fresh green chilis add just the right amount of spice.

-MOC’s Pro Tips for making moist and soft poha
+Tips for making moist and soft poha

 - Make sure to buy thick poha that is readily available in Indian grocery stores.
 Note: I do not recommend the thin variety, as it makes this recipe mushy.
-Thin poha is best used for Chivda, a different yummy dry snack.
+Thin Poha is best used for Chivda, a different yummy dry snack.

-- Rinse the poha in a colander under cold running water and drain out all the water.
+- Rinse the Poha in a colander under cold running water and drain out all the water.
 Press a grain or two between your fingers.
 It should break easily.
 Keep aside while you make the seasoning

 Step 1: Gently rinse poha in a colander under cold water, drain out all of the water and keep aside.

 Step 2: Heat the oil in a medium pan over high heat.
 Add the oil and mustard seeds.
 Allow the mustard seeds to pop.
 Once the mustard seeds start to pop, lower the heat to medium and add cumin seeds and cook until they start to sizzle, about 10 seconds.
-Then add curry leaves, green chilies, turmeric and mix well.
+Then add curry leaves, green chilies, and turmeric and mix well.

 Step 4: Add Poha and sugar and mix well and cook covered on low heat for 5 minutes, until poha is heated through.
-Squeeze fresh lemon juice, garnish with cilantro.
+Squeeze fresh lemon juice, and garnish with cilantro.

 Although onions are a must in this recipe, there are many other variations.
 I like to add a peeled and finely diced potato to my pohe and here are some more ideas: